redd2213/Vagrant-Story-Patcher/README.md

 Here is a curated list of useful mods and tools for Vagrant Story, with direct links and titles:

 - [VS Zenith - A comprehensive mod ](https://vszenith.wordpress.com/) -by vagrantstory2000
-- [VSTrack - Save Editor](https://github.com/tomasz-rozanski/vstrack) -by Tomasz Różański
+- [VSTrack - Real-time tracker](https://github.com/tomasz-rozanski/vstrack) -by Tomasz Różański
 - [Vagrant Story Lua Script - Automation and scripting tools](https://github.com/notdodgeball/vagrant-story-lua-script) -by notdodgeball
 - [VSViewer - Visualizer for Vagrant Story assets](https://github.com/MercurialForge/VSViewer) -by MercurialForge
 - [VSTools - Modding toolkit](https://github.com/morris/vstools) -by Morris